lukefisklennon/something-awesome/README.md

 ### Protocols

 Mesh is made up of two parts, the [core](#core-protocol) and [chat](#chat-protocol) protocols.
-The core is not specific to a single service, rather providing general functionality like server discovery, and message (in the general sense) delivery.
-Meanwhile, the chat protocol contains the specifics of events needed by a chat service, like message metadata, user info, and typing events.
+The core is not specific to a single service, rather providing general functionality like addressing, server discovery, and data delivery.
+Meanwhile, the chat protocol contains the specifics of events needed by a chat service, like message events, user data, and typing events.

 ## Core protocol